Saffron: East Asia

 Some historians believe that saffron came to China with Mongol invaders from Persia.
 Yet it is mentioned in ancient Chinese medical texts, including the forty-volume Shennong Bencaojing, a pharmacopoeia written around 300–200 BC.
 Traditionally credited to the legendary Yan Emperor and the deity Shennong, it discusses 252 plant-based medical treatments for various disorders.
 Nevertheless, around the 3rd century AD, the Chinese were referring to it as having a Kashmiri provenance.
-According to the herbalist Wan Zhen, "the habitat of saffron is in Kashmir, where people grow it principally to offer it to the Buddha."
+According to the herbalist Wan Zhen, "the habitat of saffron is in Kashmir, where people grow it principally to offer it to the Buddha".
 Wan also reflected on how it was used in his time: "The flower withers after a few days, and then the saffron is obtained.
 It is valued for its uniform yellow colour.
 It can be used to aromatise wine."

 South East Mediterranean

+Minoan depictions of saffron are now considered to be Crocus cartwrightianus.
 The Minoans portrayed saffron in their palace frescoes by 1600–1500 BC; they hint at its possible use as a therapeutic drug.
 Ancient Greek legends told of sea voyages to Cilicia, where adventurers sought what they believed were the world's most valuable threads.
 Another legend tells of Crocus and Smilax, whereby Crocus is bewitched and transformed into the first saffron crocus.
 Ancient perfumers in Egypt, physicians in Gaza, townspeople in Rhodes, and the Greek hetaerae courtesans used saffron in their scented waters, perfumes and potpourris, mascaras and ointments, divine offerings, and medical treatments.

 In late Ptolemaic Egypt, Cleopatra used saffron in her baths so that lovemaking would be more pleasurable.
 Egyptian healers used saffron as a treatment for all varieties of gastrointestinal ailments.
 Saffron was also used as a fabric dye in such Levantine cities as Sidon and Tyre in Lebanon.
 Aulus Cornelius Celsus prescribes saffron in medicines for wounds, cough, colic, and scabies, and in the mithridatium.